5 Smart Tips for Soundproofing Windows

-Whether it’s highway traffic, loud neighbors, or birds chirping, if you don’t have sound proof windows, some noise from the outside world are bound to disrupt your daily activities, especially if the noise intrudes when you’re in a bedroom or other area intended as a sanctuary or workspace.
+Whether it’s highway traffic, loud neighbors, or birds chirping, if you don’t have sound proof windows, some noise from the outside world is bound to disrupt your daily activities, especially if the racket intrudes when you’re in a bedroom or other area intended as a sanctuary or work space.
 While you can’t control what goes on outside, you can block or at least reduce the noise by soundproofing windows using the techniques detailed here, either alone or in combination.
 Read on to learn how soundproofing windows is your secret to attaining inner peace!

 RELATED: 11 DIYs for a Soundproof Home

 1. Install window inserts.

-If you live in an environment with heavy noise pollution, such as honking car horns, wailing sirens, or blasting music from next door, utilizing soundproofing window inserts is the most effective way to reduce the cacophony.
-These glass inserts are installed in the window frame about five inches in front of the interior face of your existing window.
-The air space between the insert and the window keeps most sound vibrations from passing through the glass, resulting in greater noise-reduction benefits than double-pane windows (more on these ahead) alone.
-The most effective inserts are made of laminated glass—a thick glass consisting of two layers of glass with an intervening layer of plastic that effectively blocks vibrations.
+If you live in an environment with heavy noise pollution, such as honking car horns, wailing sirens, or music blasting from next door, utilizing soundproofing window inserts is the most effective way to reduce the cacophony.
+These glass inserts are installed in the window frame about 5 inches in front of the interior face of your existing window.
+The air space between the insert and the window keeps most sound vibrations from passing through the glass, resulting in greater noise-reduction benefits than double-pane windows alone (more on these ahead).
+The most effective inserts are made of laminated glass, a thick glass consisting of two layers of glass with an intervening layer of plastic that effectively blocks vibrations.